dinbtechit/vscode-theme/README.md

 ---
 ## Roadmap
+- [ ] Improvements to VSCode Light Modern to cover all major programming languages
 - [ ] Rainbow brackets (with 3 colors)
 - [ ] File icons to match VSCode
 - [ ] Enhanced syntax highlighting for Ruby